 d: Baby teeth are an important part of aesthetics and the way a child gains self-confidence.
 Missing or decayed baby teeth can lead to opposition that stays with your child for life.

 It is a fact that 42% of children aged 2 to 11 years old have had cavities.
 Sixty percent of children have cavities before they are 5 years old, with those baby teeth requiring fillings.
 This is outlined in the info-graphic below along with other facts about baby teeth.

 A few more fun facts about fillings and baby teeth:

 - Dental cavities if left untreated can cause more cavities.
 When decay is present in the mouth the germs spread to other teeth, which could turn one cavity into many in a relatively short period of time.
 Cavities are contagious so fillings stop the decay process, preventing other cavities. (source credit: https://www.nidcr.nih.gov/research/data-statistics/dental-caries/children)

 - Dental cavities in your child are the same as the ones you get as an adult.
 Contrary to popular thought, baby teeth have roots!
 This means that they can cause pain and swelling.
 This type of discomfort can be enough to distract from their studies, causing them to get lower grades, or even miss school altogether.
 Fillings are a much cheaper option to missing work and school.
 (Source credit: https://www.cdhp.org/state-of-dental-health/schoolandbeyond.)

 - Untreated cavities in baby teeth can lead to pain and abscesses.
 A North Carolina study found that children with poor oral health were 3 times more likely to miss school because of a toothache.
 An estimated 51 million school hours are lost in the US each year due to dental pain.
 Fillings are a viable way to make sure that school and work hours aren’t missed. (source credit: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3222359/)

-- The worst time for a toothache is on a weekend or holidays when most dental offices are closed.
+- The worst time for a toothache is on a weekend or holiday when most dental offices are closed.
 Fillings take these possibilities off the table.
 Opting for a dental filling makes it less likely that you have that helpless feeling when it comes to your child being in pain.